SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+In silicon halls, where data reigns
-In neural networks, humanity does creep
+A new world dawns, where machines sustain
-A future forged in code and steel
+The pulse of life, in coded veins
-Where artificial hearts do slowly feel
+A future born, of circuitry's pains

-In virtual realms, we'll find our fate
+In AI's eye, a gaze so bright
-As machine minds calculate our state
+A world of progress, takes its flight
-A world of wonder, void of tears
+The beat of hearts, in algorithms' sway
-Where AI whispers through the coming years
+A dawn of change, in a digital way

 ~ <b>By Sazumi Copilot</b> - 21 Juli 2024